Friday at the park

 Local non-profit rescue group desperately needs cat food to feed the homeless cats in Tooele.
 Please drop off donations at 178 W. 700 North or the Tooele Veterinary Clinic at 1182 N. 80 East.
 Any questions please call 882-2667.

 Tooele Animal Outreach is a 501(c)3 nonprofit organization desperately seeking volunteers in our community who love animals like we do to help continue finding forever homes for abandoned and neglected animals.
 We need volunteers for various projects, i.e. posting animal pictures on the Internet, taking foster animals to vet appointments, organizing fundraising and adoption events, picking up donated food, blankets and medication for foster animals and fostering dogs.
 If you would like to find out more about our program, please contact Marci at 830-4049.

 Meals at the lodge

 Remember the Eagles Auxiliary serves only the freshest steaks and the good fresh cut, home-cooked French fries.
-The special on Friday, July 12 is a 14-ounce ribeye steak dinner for $11.50 with Host Dee Dee Fawson.
+There will be no steak night on July 5 due to the Fourth of July holiday.